Skip to main content

 • Contributes to Scotland’s 2045 net zero target

-• Ensures the North Sea Transition Deal can reduce offshore oil and gas sector emissions by a minimum of 50% by 2030
+• Ensures the North Sea Transition Deal can reduce offshore oil and gas sector emissions

 Up to